travelping/docker-pcap/README.md

     dump_00167_20180622110640
     dump_00168_20180622110640

-To extract the files, containing the captured packages, from the container to the host, the simplest way is to mount a host folder over the data directory using the `-v` option of the `docker run` command.
+To extract the files, containing the captured packets, from the container to the host, the simplest way is to mount a host folder over the data directory using the `-v` option of the `docker run` command.